manymoments/manymoments.github.io/_posts/2020-03-03-range-proofs-from-polynomial-commitments-reexplained.md

 {: .box-note}
 The prover can actually compute a constant-sized proof for the three evaluations $g(\rho)$, $g(\rho \omega)$ and $\hat{w}(\rho)$, as mentioned in the [original post](https://hackmd.io/@dabo/B1U4kx8XI).

+### Time complexities

-The cost for the prover is:
+The computational cost for the prover is:

  - Compute two polynomial commitments, one to $g(X)$ (of degree $n+1$) and one to $q(X)$ (of degree $2n+1$)
     + $g$ has degree $n+1$ when adding ZK